KevinAst/feature-u/docs/crossCommunication.md

 ## Accessing the App Object

-The App object can be accessed in several different ways.
+The {{book.api.App}} object can be accessed in several different ways.

-1. The simplest way to access the App object is to merely import it.
+1. The simplest way to access the {{book.api.App}} object is to merely import it.

-   Your application mainline exports the `launchApp()` return value ... which is the App object.
+   Your application mainline exports the {{book.api.launchApp}} return value ... which is the App object.

    **`src/app.js`**
    ```js